 To make this beetroot and yogurt dip, you will need some simple ingredients beetroot, greek yogurt, dill, pine nuts, vinegar, olive oil, garlic and some salt.
 Very similar to the tzatziki sauce ingredients.
 So let’s get started!

 01. I use 3-4 beetroots depending on the size.
 It’s better if you boil them first for around 5 minutes just to soften up a little bit.
-After, you could use a blender and give it a few spins until they are coarsely cut or a grater.
+After, you could use a small chopper and give it a few spins until they are coarsely cut or a grater.
 If you handle the beetroots with your hands, it’s better if you put on some gloves as you are going to end up with red hands.

 02. Now we are ready to mix everything together.
 I’m using strained greek yogurt which is thicker than the greek style one.
 That helps to prevent a runny dip.
 In a big bowl, I add the yogurt, coarsely cut beetroot, pine nuts, olive oil, vinegar, chopped garlic, chopped dill and a little bit of salt.